Natandradesa/fuzzy-coclustering-interval-data/README.md

 * Scikit-learn
 * Joblib

-The complete list of dependencies is available in:
+More details about the dependencies are available in:

 ```text
 requirements.txt